Georgia Exports and Foreign Investment

 International Investment Creates Jobs in Georgia

-- In 2022 (latest data available), foreign-controlled companies employed 288,500 Georgia workers.
-Major sources of foreign investment in Georgia included Japan, Canada and Germany.
+- In 2023 (latest data available), foreign-controlled companies employed an estimated 300 thousand Georgia workers.
+Major sources of foreign investment in Georgia included Canada, the United Kingdom, and Japan.

 Georgia’s Major Metropolitan Areas Benefit from Exporting